realestKMA/django_pagination/README.md

     This module imports all settings from the ```base``` module.
 Here, i provide and/or make changes that is required for my development environment.

-*   ### production
+*   ### production module

     This module also imports all settings from the ```base``` module.
 Here, i provide and/or make changes that is required for my production environment.

 ## Database

-To get up and running with django developmet, a ```postgres``` database has also been provided in the docker compose file.
-This will be the default database as specifeid in the [development.py](https://github.com/realestKMA/djangoup/blob/main/src/settings/development.py) & [production.py](https://github.com/realestKMA/djangoup/blob/main/src/settings/production.py) settings module.
+To get up and coding your django apps, a ```postgres``` database has also been provided in the docker compose file.
+This will serve as the default database as specifeid in the [development.py](https://github.com/realestKMA/djangoup/blob/main/src/settings/development.py) & [production.py](https://github.com/realestKMA/djangoup/blob/main/src/settings/production.py) settings module.

 ## Scripts